 Once you get home the cleaning fun really begins!
 Now you have the time to take care of doing a deep clean without being rushed, hopefully!

 To clean your brushes we suggest that you first rinse them really well in a bowl of clean water, you can add a cleansing pad at the bottom of your water bowl to help remove the excess paint faster.
-Now is time to grab some Lush Brush or your favorite face painting brush soap and put a drop or two on the bristles and work them between your fingers very gently until the soap has worked its way into all of the bristles.
+Now is time to grab some Jest Paint's Brush and Body Wash or your favorite face painting brush soap and put a drop or two on the bristles and work them between your fingers very gently until the soap has worked its way into all of the bristles.
 Rinse them again and then carefully shape the bristles between your fingers and let them dry out while laying down over a towel or hanging upside down.
 Do not put your face painting brushes to dry right side up since that pushes moisture into the ferrule, which can cause the glue to come off and the wooden handles to crack.

 You can soak your brushes in the EBA Hand Sanitizer Spray and let them dry for a couple of hours.
 You can also spray your face paints and kit with this product to kill germs with the 70% alcohol base.